Sisters of Westwinter

-Chapter One VI: The Exile of Second Alley
+Chapter Two II: The Exile of Second Alley

-Chapter One, Part Five: Sisters of Westwinter – Chapter One V: Corpses on the Ridge
+Chapter Two, Part One: Sisters of Westwinter – Chapter One V: Corpses on the Ridge

 “Morning chores, Witch” The gruff voice echoed into her cell as Emry rolled onto her back.
 The jagged surface of the stone floor dug into her as she leaned up.
 She pushed off the floor and stood as the guard shoved a pair of handcuffs through the bars.
 “Let’s go.”

 She took them and slapped them onto her wrists and latching them.
 She pulled, to display that they were on tight and when the guard was satisfied he unlocked the door.

 “You’re on Second Alley.”
 He took a mop from a cart that he’d pushed into the center aisle and tossed it at her.
 She barely caught it with her bound hands and stepped out of her cell.
 The guard nudged her with his hip, and she passed by him.
 “Finish fast and I might sneak you an extra biscuit.”

 She shrugged in response and continued down the hall to another guard, draped in steel plate with a large club in his hand who directed her to Second Alley, one of six alleys that contained prisoners.
 Each of which was divided and stacked the same way.
 She’d been in and out of all six during her stay, and the monotony dug into her.
 Each alley in the prison, which was nicknamed “Icehold” by the prisoners, contained a varied assortment of criminals.
 Few of whom she’d ever spoken to.

 The guard led her across the commons, where she’d been beaten half to death on her first day, and into the West Wing where Alleys one through three were located.
 Her cell, as far as she was aware, was detached from the alleys and off in its own corner of the prison.
 She moved forward through the laden snow and out of nowhere felt the club crack against her back.